Advice on Important College Topics for Students With Learning Disabilities or ADHD and Their Families

 - Choosing a College: How to Help Kids With Learning and Attention Issues Weigh the Options

-See Elizabeth’s Understood.org video chats on college topics.
+See Elizabeth’s Understood.org video chats on college topics and listen to her on podcasts.

 Applying for accommodations for a learning disability, ADHD, or other disability on high stakes testing or at college